 - Leverage momentum and expertise from initial system replacement to accelerate replacement progress

 - Provide better information for decision making as rapidly as possible

-- HR/Payroll Modernization: Move forward with system replacement using a Software as a Service solution, with a two-year implementation timeline (see below).
-The SaaS solution (or software) is from Workday, which IBM is helping to implement.
+- HR/Payroll Modernization: Move forward with system replacement using a Software as a Service solution.
+The software solution is from Workday.

 - Finance Systems: Discontinue incremental improvement efforts in current legacy Finance Systems.
 Redeploy resources to the HR/Payroll Modernization initiative and to an analysis of Finance Systems replacement options.
 Leverage momentum and expertise developed during the HR/Payroll Modernization initiative and proceed with a Finance System replacement immediately afterwards.
 Complete the Procure to Pay initiative to realize benefits of spend management.

-- Student Systems: Continue to improve the student experience through incremental innovation, including sustaining the UW’s investment in the Kuali Student consortium; expanding functionality in the MyPlan academic planning tool; building out financial aid student self-service; implementing a Curriculum Management System to manage information about the UW’s course offerings, learning objectives, program requirements and fees; and modernizing the undergraduate admissions process.
+- Student Systems: Continue to improve the student experience through incremental innovation, expanding functionality in the MyPlan academic planning tool; building out financial aid student self-service; implementing a Curriculum Management System to manage information about the UW’s course offerings, learning objectives, program requirements and fees; and modernizing the undergraduate admissions process.

 - Enterprise Information Management: Invest in building out the Enterprise Data Warehouse as the UW’s single source of central administrative data.
 Continue to expand data access and to provide new tools and resources such as Tableau data visualization software and UW Profiles Web-based dashboards that enable rich and meaningful data analysis and reporting.

 This high-level timeline shows the sequence of the UW’s replacement strategy.